 IDG Contributor Network: The many hands of a robot | Artificial intelligence

-There is a lot of discussion in the industry around AI and the coming robot invasion.
+There is a lot of discussion in the industry around AI and the coming invasion.
 I’ve talked a great deal in my blog about some of the different forms of AI including machine learning and chatbots.
 One of the rapidly growing areas of AI today is robotic process automation.
 Robotic process automation, or RPA, usually focuses on the highly repetitive tasks that don’t require as much cognitive processing or human judgement, but rather are often “boring” tasks.

 Some years ago, the focus in IT was the implementation of large scope (and hence large dollar) systems for projects like enterprise resource planning.
 These were expensive, long term projects.
 In many of these cases, humans became the glue between the various large scale system—people would pull data from system one, massage it in excel, upload it into system two.
 It was cheaper for the humans to absorb this role as facilitator between the many different large monolithic systems than to automate it.
 In other cases, humans needed to “check” things… compare, contrast, report.
 Again, humans were called on for these more glue like tasks.
 RPA is about redistributing these mundane tasks to robots.
 Let’s focus our human experience on doing the difficult cognitive work and reduce the time we spend on rote tasks.

-In the world of AI, if machine learning is the robot’s brain, RPA represents the of the robot.
+In the world of AI, if machine learning is the robot’s brain, RPA represents the hands of the robot.
 Examining data, moving it around, and enforcing controls.
 Forrester estimates that the RPA market will be $2.9 billion in 2021.

 At first blush, RPA sounds a lot like the many digitization efforts businesses have embarked on over the years.
 The difference is simple; the technology has matured to the point where bot development is fast and more proficient at handling more complex interactions.
 This real power goes beyond lower cost rote robotic automation; however when you start to combine machine learning models with RPA, suddenly the brain (machine learning) can provide direction, enabling the hands (RPA) can do more complex, cognitive tasks than before.
 This confluence of traditional digitization and AI drives smarter automation solutions.